tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据工作流接口/任务接口/SDR to HDR 任务接口/批量拉取 SDR to HDR 任务_intl_en.md

 #### Error codes

-No special error message will be returned for this request.
-For the common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).
+There are no special error messages for this request.
+For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/43611).

-## Examples
+## Samples

 #### Request